lisayinr/R-Language/README.md

 # Overview

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 To grow as a software engineer, I wanted to expand my understanding of statistical programming by learning the R language.
 This software reads a CSV file that contains data of advertising spending and the outcome in sales.
 The program then builds a linear regression model and creates a graph showing the relationship between advertising and sales using ggplot2.

 The purpose for writing this software is to have a solid foundation of using R's syntax and data structures by applying it to a real world situation.
 It demonstrates how the R language works with multiple datatypes (numeric, integer, character, logical, and list), dataframes, and loops.

-Video Demonstration of how my software works: [Software Demo Video](http://youtube.link.goes.here)
+Video Demonstration of how my software works: [Software Demo Video](https://youtu.be/TVtzkOTjZg4)

 # Development Environment